stonepros/stone/doc/releases/cuttlefish.rst

 This release fixes a regression in v0.61.5 that could prevent monitors from restarting.
-This affects any cluster that was upgraded from a previous version of Ceph (and not freshly created with v0.61.5).
+This affects any cluster that was upgraded from a previous version of Stone (and not freshly created with v0.61.5).

 All users are strongly recommended to upgrade.